How To Store A Kayak Properly (and NOT Damage the Hull)

 You will often find that places such as these can offer kayak and canoe livery and may have storage options where you can rent space from them.
 This can be a good idea if you are also short on transportation options for your yak, as you know it will always be at the water, ready to go.

-Because watersports centers will often have canoes and yaks for rent, they should also have the correct type of storage solutions for each vessel that will protect them from the weather in all seasons, as well as keep them in a secure manner that should maintain the integrity of the hull.
+Because watersports centers will often have multiple kayaks and canoes for rent, they should also have the proper storage solutions for each vessel that will protect them from the weather in all seasons, as well as keep them in a secure manner that should maintain the integrity of the hull.

-A benefit of storing your vessel at a marina or paddling center is that there should be professionals on hand to be able to help you with launching or even preparing your yak for storage.
+A benefit of storing your kayak properly at a marina or paddling center is that there should be professionals on hand to be able to help you with launching or even preparing your kayak for storage in colder months.

 Best Ways To Store A Kayak